BEIJING, August 23, 2007

 Lenovo’s primary theme for the international portion of the Olympic Torch Relay will be centered around the “new thinker”—someone who approaches situations with an innovative philosophy and finds creative solutions to bring about global change.
 As a company with a dispersed management structure including people across the world and the belief that the quality of ideas are more important than where they originate, the concepts of building bridges and exploration are at the very core of the company’s new thinking ideals.

 To submit nominations to be a Lenovo Torchbearer, go to

 and select the Torchbearer Nomination tab.
 Nominators will be asked to submit a 100 word essay outlining how they meet both the BOCOG and Lenovo torchbearer criteria.
-Nominations will be accepted beginning today until 20/9/2007.
+Nominations will be accepted beginning from August 20, 2007, until September 20, 2007.

 “Lenovo is proud to play a unique role in this upcoming Olympic Torch Relay as the worldwide partner for the relay,” said Yang Yuanqing, chairman of Lenovo.
 “We see the Olympic Torch Relay as a significant opportunity to further introduce and showcase the Lenovo brand to the world.
 ‘New thinkers’ are those that embody our company’s philosophy and share in our global vision.
 They are representative of our passion for ingenuity and exemplify the entrepreneurial spirit.
 We plan to honor them globally.”

 The official torch lighting will take place in Olympia, Greece, in March 2008.
 The torch is planned to travel to 22 cities in five continents including London, Paris, San Francisco, Canberra, Mumbai, and Nagano, followed by Taipei, Hong Kong and Macau, before spending 97 days in Mainland China to arrive at its final destination in Beijing on August 8, 2008, marking the start of the Beijing 2008 Olympic Games.